GoogleCloudPlatform/community/tutorials/using-cloudbuild-with-webhooks/index.md

 To generate a cost estimate based on your projected usage, use the [pricing calculator](https://cloud.google.com/products/calculator).

 When you finish this tutorial, you can avoid continued billing by deleting the resources that you created.
-For more details, see the "Cleaning up" section at the end of this tutorial.
+For details, see the "Cleaning up" section at the end of this tutorial.

 ## Prerequisites